 And let me remind you that Eddie already had the chance to take these lions to BJWT in 2016 but he failed to get any of the paperwork and approvals necessary to bring them to Mexico.

-The fact that he still doesn’t have the paperwork, the habitats, or anything else ready has nothing at all to do with the young woman he’s chosen to publicly deride.
-Of course, it’s also not the first time he’s publicly attacked a young woman.
+Of course, it’s not the first time Eduard Serio has publicly attacked a young woman.
+So arguably, both Joe Garcia, and the CRA knew perfectly well that Serio was inclined to bully and threaten his way through life.
 For months, now, Eduardo Serio has lied and publicly tormented a young American woman whose Savannah cats he offered to temporarily house, at Black Jaguar White Tiger.
 This, after he fraudulently lied on customs documents to get the cats into Mexico, and then promised to return them to their owner in exchange for $1,600.00.
 And yet, he took the money, still refused to give the cats back, continues to lie about what went on, while calling this young American woman crazy.
 This is something Serio laughingly boasts about doing on a Facebook photo album.
 At one point, after a number of BJWT fans offered to find the young woman and kill her in order to get rid of her, Serio published the woman’s personal information, including her phone number and home address.

 Such actions are not the behavior of a professional.
 But then, Eduard Serio is also famous for flaunting dozens of Tramadol pills–a highly addictive pain medication–and joking about how he can’t get through the day without them.